List of Donald Duck universe characters: Peter Pig

 Peter Pig is a fictional pig in Disney short films and comics of the 1930s.
 He was introduced in The Wise Little Hen (1934), in which he was the lazy and greedy friend of his much more famous fellow first-appearance character, Donald Duck.
 Peter Pig's second Disney film appearance was in The Band Concert (1935), in which Peter played tuba and other similar pig called Paddy Pig played the trumpet.
-Peter's third and last appearance in a short film was in The Riveter (1940), as the rivete who is fired by Pete at the beginning of the story.
+Peter's third and last appearance in a short film was in The Riveter (1940), as the riveter who is fired by Pete at the beginning of the story.
 Peter later made a cameo in a Toontown scene of Who Framed Roger Rabbit during "Smile, Darn Ya, Smile".

 The brief film career was followed by a just as brief comics career.
-Federico Pedrocchi, the Italian who created the first long Donald Duck comics in the magazine Paperino e altre avventure, used Peter Pig as Donald's sidekick in three stories: Special Correspondent (1938), Paperino fra i pellirosse (1939) and Paperino chiromante (1939).
+Federico Pedrocchi, the Italian who created the first long Donald Duck comics in the magazine Donald Duck and Other Adventures (Paperino e altre avventure), used Peter Pig as Donald's sidekick in three stories: Special Correspondent (1938), Paperino fra i pellirosse (1939) and Paperino chiromante (1939).

 In the Garden area of Disney Castle in Kingdom Hearts II, there is a topiary sculpture of Peter Pig.

 Peter Pig also appears on one of the first artworks for the video game Epic Mickey.